IBM/cloud-operators/README.md

 Before you begin, complete the [prerequisite steps](#prerequisites) to log in to IBM Cloud and your cluster, and optionally set up a [service ID API key](#using-a-service-id).

 *   **Stable release**: To install the latest stable release of the operator, run the following script.
+The stable release supports the `v1alpha1` Kubernetes API version.
     ```bash
     curl -sL https://raw.githubusercontent.com/IBM/cloud-operators/master/hack/configure-operator.sh | bash -s -- -v 0.1.11 install
     ```

 *   **Latest release**: The latest `v0.2.x` version involves major changes and is undergoing further testing to ensure a smoother transition.
+The latest release supports the `v1alpha1` or `v1beta1` Kubernetes API versions.
     ```bash
     curl -sL https://raw.githubusercontent.com/IBM/cloud-operators/master/hack/configure-operator.sh |bash -s -- install
     ```